subeeshvasu/Awsome_Deep_Geometry_Learning/README.md

 # Awsome Delineation

-A curated list of resources for Dilineation
+A curated list of resources for Delineation

 **Papers**